mrchow330/neighborhood-safety-backend/README.md

 This repository contains the backend API for the Neighborhood Safety App.
 The backend is built using Node.js and Express.js and is responsible for handling user-submitted safety reports, storing them in a MongoDB database, and providing endpoints for interacting with the data.
 This API acts as a server to create the main connection and communication between the app and our MongoDB database remotely.

+## Dependencies

+The following dependencies are required to run this project:

+- **Required**:
+  - `express`: For building the server and handling API routes.
+  - `mongoose`: For connecting to and interacting with the MongoDB database.
+  - `dotenv`: For managing environment variables securely.
+  - `cors`: For enabling cross-origin resource sharing.

+- **Optional**:
+  - `nodemon`: For automatically restarting the server during development when file changes are detected.

 ## Features

 - **Submit Reports**: User reports can be submitted to our database using this server.